acmdorio/acmdorio.github.io/_pages/cv.md

 * Experience using Linux and Git version control software
 * Disciplined and organized, which also apply to code
 * Familiarity with HDLs and Altera Quartus FPGA tools
-* Hability to design, analyse and assemble electronic circuits
+* Ability to design, analyse and assemble electronic circuits

 Languages
 ------